KislyjKisel/Raylib.lean/README.md

 * `buildSubmodule`: initializes submodule and builds it.
 Runs as part of the bindings build process.
 * `cleanCmakeCache`: removes `build` directory from the submodule.
 * `options`: prints configured lake options (doesn't include cmake build options).
+* `buildWeb {exeName}`: builds an executable target without linking, then compiles produced IR C sources and files matching user-provided patterns using `emcc` (see options).